dataquestio/unite/README.md

 * 2 points for opening a PR.
 * 10 points if your error is lower than the global minimum (across all open, unmerged, and merged PRs)
     * Note: You have to open a PR to get this -- just working on a fork isn't enough.
+    * This also applies to pushes to existing PRs.
 * 4 points for getting a PR merged.

-Opening too many PRs without meaningful contributions can result in disqualification.
+Opening too many PRs or pushing without meaningful contributions can result in disqualification.

 File structure
 -------------------